emmanuelnk/emmanuelnk/README.md

 Hi there! 👋🏿

-I'm Emmanuel Nsubuga Kyeyune 🇺🇬  -- Front/Back-End Software Engineer and solutions architect.
+I'm Emmanuel Nsubuga Kyeyune 🇺🇬  -- front/back-end software engineer and solutions architect.
 Currently involved in the design and maintenance of APIs and cloud based applications.

 📍&nbsp;&nbsp;&nbsp;Beijing, China